• Skip to primary navigation

 Instructions

-Add a few drops of food colouring to a little water and pour onto the plate.
+Add a few drops of food colouring to a little water and pour it onto the plate.

 Add a stack of sugar cubes and watch what happens.
 The coloured water should move up the stack of cubes and eventually make them collapse.
 Check how many cubes the coloured water passes through before stopping.
 Ours only reached cube 3.

-Try adding a small sheet of foil on top of one sugar cube and stack some more on top.
-Does this stop the water reaching the top cubes?
+Add a small foil sheet on top of one sugar cube and stack some more on top.
+Does this stop the water from reaching the top cubes?

-Try the same with some cling film, and some paper or tissue.
-Which work the best?
+Try the same with cling film, paper or tissue.
+Which works the best?

 Which falls down first?